Subject Leader - Mr K McGoldrick

 Phonics Reading Scheme

-From Nursery to Year 2 our reading scheme is based on the phonics phases to help pupils revisit and consolidate the sounds and word taught.
-More information can he found here.
+From Nursery to Year 1 our reading scheme is matched to the children's phonic knowledge to enable them to revisit and consolidate the sounds and words taught.

 Phonics Screening Check